CS3398-Elara-helloJupiter/CS-Elara-F2018/README.md

 The current TAB application can run as a dynamic web page.
 The page is a demo of the basic structure and flow of the final application.
 The current web page can navigate between different subject tasks which open up to sub tabs that contain an editable button of categories for the subjects.
 The window is resized according to the selection the user makes for each subject, category and subcategory.
 Each subcategory contains a single unique table that stores a list of relevant tasks, descriptions and due dates.
 The user is now able to run the application using the NVDA screen reader.

+Team Artifacts
+Mary - was in charged of the HTML file, The main job was to incorporate Jessica's code into the html and mak sure all code worked with the screen reader
+Jessica - Worked with script.js dynamically allowing for the buttons to change as the user makes a selection on each level.
+Samantha- Worked with the style.css making sure the team memebers code had the aproprate style acording to our website, add instructions for the app at the beguining of the app.
+Aaron - dynamically incorporated add catgory buttons for two of the levels, the category and sub category. such results are shown in the script.js file.

 The team members jobs will be the following for the next steps

 -	Mary – will incorporate all of the changes from each team mate and make sure the application still works correctly, by testing and change code accordingly.
 Mary will also be in charge of any new elements or taks needed in the html file.